Pear Cardamom Upside-Down Cake

 - Mix flour with baking powder and cardamom.

-- Fold into egg mixture with spatula, till just combined.
+- Fold dry ingredients into egg mixture with spatula, until just combined.

 - Move pears into a glass 8-9″ round cake pan, with caramel sauce, leaving cut sides of pears down.